 Even if you never went to camp as a kid OR even If you don’t think you are the campy kind of person, camp can still offer you magical memories that will absolutely last a life-time!
 Camp is a chance for you and your family to relax, reconnect and rejuvenate.
 At camp your family has a chance to spend as much time together or take a break from the outside world as you each of you choose.
 Often parents over look coming to camp make the assumption that camp is for kids, this notion has changed.
 Parents get a chance to come out to camp during family camps.
 It is a chance to socialize with other parents without all the explanations of having a child with cancer, a chance to rest and relax, a chance to kick back and read a book, a chance to go crazy and challenge yourself with new activities and be a kid again!

-At Camp Trillium we recognize that being a parent/caregiver of a child with cancer is unbelievably difficult and we want to offer you the benefits that can come from camp.
-When you participate in a camp program all the activities are optional, so you can jump in or just take some time for yourself.
+We recognize that being a parent/caregiver of a child with cancer is unbelievably difficult and we want to offer you the benefits that can come from camp.
+All the activities are optional, so you can jump in or just take some time for yourself.
 Special Friends or counselors are matched up with families to help maximize their camp experience.
-The Special Friends can help supervise your children, take them to the different activities, babysit them at night time or just check in on your family.
+Special Friends can help supervise your children, take them to the different activities, babysit them at night time or just check in on your family.
 Your time at camp is in your hands and can be enjoyed many different ways.
-So give your Camp Director a call with any questions or concerns at anytime, we want you to feel safe, excited and eager to see what all the commotion is about camp!
+So give your Camp Director a call with any questions or concerns at any time, we want you to feel safe, excited and eager to see what all the commotion is about camp!